flber/Pillar/README.md

 ## Extensions

 Pillar supports extensions in the form of executable scripts in your defined plugins folder.
 These work by receiving each parsed page, in html, through stdin.
 The script should then return a modified form of the page in its stdout.
-There are three extensions in the example folder, which replace the following tags:
+There are several extensions in the example folder, which replace the following tags:
 - `{{date}}` replaces with the date the content was last modified (the granite, not the html itself)
+- `{{doc-gen}}` generate documentation from comments in python plugins in the plugin directory
-- `{{feed}}` is an experimental rss feed generator which doesn't work right now
+- `{{feed}}` is a basic rss feed generator
 - `{{files}}` gives a list of files in a `/files` directory
 - `{{latest}}` replaces with a given number of the latest updated pages in an unordered list
 - `{{music}}` replaces with an unordered list of your album directory names in a designated music path
 - `{{stats}}` just gives a list of orphaned pages (the algorithm is not super complete, and may not be entirely accurate)
 - `{{title}}` is mostly for the html templates to get the title of a page based on its first h2 tag
+- `{{tree}}` is an in-development tree printout of page interconnectivity; non-functional

 ## Syntax Highlighting